-We are often contacted for assistance after a person stops receiving their court ordered child support.
+We are often contacted for assistance after a parent stops receiving their court-ordered child support.
 We first look to see when the last support order was entered.
 We then review the terms of the support obligation.
 Our next step is to see if anything has been filed by the obligor regarding modifying the support order.
 The “obligor” is the person who is ordered to pay support to the other parent.
-The parent receiving the support is the “obligee.”
+The parent receiving support is the “obligee.”
 More frequently than not, the obligor has not filed anything with the court to officially modify their support obligation.
 Therefore, the obligee can ask the court to enforce the support order, as the obligor is now in arrears.

 Pursuant to Section 510 of the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/510), a child support obligation can be modified, in most cases, upon a showing of a substantial change in circumstances.
 However, in order to formally modify the support obligation, a party must first file a motion with the court.
 The party requesting the modification must give due notice of their filing to the other party.